leonsnill/geeo/docs/documentation.md

 ## LEVEL-4

 ### LAND SURFACE PHENOLOGY (LSP)
+LSP metrics are intended to characterize seasonal events in vegetation life cycles.
+Typically, a vegetation index like NDVI is used to detect phenological stages - such as start-of-season or peak-season - by linking changes in the spectral curve over time to these stages, often through straightforward thresholding approaches.

 | Parameter                 | Type  | Default | Allowed Values / Format | Description |
 |---------------------------|-------|---------|-------------------------|-------------|